 During the financial year, the total amount of indemnity coverage and insurance premium paid for the Directors and certain officers of the Company were RM1,000,000 and RM5,300 respectively.
-No indemnity was given to or insurance effected for auditors of the Company.
+No indemnity was given to or insurance effected for auditors of the Company during the financial year.